Reginald-Gillespie/KPPM/README.md

 - The library file itself
 - PyRequire utilities packaged into a single file to pull in the dependencies specified in the main.py.

+No other files should be included, in order to keep things as clean as possible.

 The main.py file must have headers akin to the following:
 ```cpp